-If you play a contact or collision sport, whether at the youth, middle school or high school level, there is a pretty good chance that at some point in your athletic career, you have had your "bell rung" or been "dinged" at some point (likely more than once).
+If you play a contact or collision sport, whether at the youth, middle school, high school or the collegiate level, there is a pretty good chance that at some point in your athletic career, you have had your "bell rung" or been "dinged" at some point (likely more than once).

 Code of silence

 - avoid being seen as weak or cowardly by your coach and/ or your parents or teammates;[1,9,11]

 - demonstrate to the coach and your teammates that you can "take a hit like a man;"

 - show that you can be as tough as your professional heroes;

 - because you believe that the glory of individual and team success, the promise of a college scholarship, or the lure of a lucrative professional career, is somehow worth the risk of lifetime impairment from continuing to play with concussion symptoms.

 When interviewed by MomsTEAM's Brooke de Lench for the PBS documentary, "The Smartest Team: Making High School Football Safer," nearly every football player at one Oklahoma high school acknowledged that they would not self-report concussion symptoms: